IbzanHyena/blog.ibzan.co.uk/articles/2023-05-15-thoughts-on-j.md

 Want prime numbers?
 [`p:`&nbsp;primes][nuvoc-primes] will give them to you.
 J also gives you access to [complex numbers][essay-complex], [polynomials][nuvoc-polynomial] and [their roots][nuvoc-roots], [prime factors][nuvoc-prime-factors], and [hypergeometric][nuvoc-hypergeometric] [trigonometric, and hyperbolic][nuvoc-circle-fns] functions as primitives.
-The standard library also has calculus facilities &mdash; J can find the derivative and integral of a lot of verbs, including user-defined ones.
+The standard library also has calculus facilities&mdash;J can find the derivative and integral of a lot of verbs, including user-defined ones.
 Very handy to have.

 Obviously other languages have a lot of these features too, but things like having easy access to primes and polynomials from primitives is invaluable for some kinds of problems.